WraithWinterly/LAN-Publish-Overhaul/README.md

-In Minecraft Java Edition, you can't realistically play with your friends on a cheats-off survival mode world, so this mod fixes that buy letting you choose the port you open to, or always setting it to a static value.
+In Minecraft Java Edition, you can't realistically play with your friends on a cheats-off survival mode world, so this mod fixes that by letting you choose the port you open to, or always setting it to a static value.

 **What now?**